 - Rapid occurrence of muscle tension in the body

 The symptoms of this illness remain stable over years.
 The basic difference between GAD in the young and old people with GAD lies in the matters they worry about.
-Thus children and adolescents with GAD worry about their academic performance, school, sports, and social relationships, whereas adults have worries related to their work, family, friends, and their health conditions.
+Thus children and adolescents with GAD tend to worry about their academic performance, school, sports, and social relationships, whereas adults have worries related to their work, family, friends, and their health conditions.

 The underlying cause for the emergence of GAD should also be searched for earnestly.
 The healthcare provider must actively look for and apply necessary tests for other disorders that could cause or contribute to GAD.